 Bespoke cabinets have the advantage of avoiding all this and performing exactly to specification.
 With custom enclosures, you will be able to design their inside layout based on the equipment’s efficiency, take into consideration things such as not putting parts in the way of air ventilation, putting sensitive kit at the bottom of the cabinet and more.

 The first step towards choosing the right custom electrical enclosures begins with understanding your environment and choosing the correct IP rating.
-IP ratings are there to enable buyers and manufacturers create cabinets that will adequately protect your equipment against environmental conditions.
+IP ratings are there to enable buyers and manufacturers to create cabinets that will adequately protect your equipment against environmental conditions.
 What IP rating you require, would be one of the very first questions that any manufacturing company will ask you when you’re enquiring about equipment.
 To understand better IP ratings and determine the correct rating for your enclosures, download our easy to use ‘IP Rating Chart’ and start saving money today with better electrical enclosures.